Office of Inspector General (OIG), HHS.

 The 1978 publication of the final rule now codified in 42 CFR part 1007 addressed in some detail the relationship between the MFCUs and the State Medicaid agency.
 In response to a comment that MFCUs should be responsible for the “investigation of non-fraudulent program abuse,” the preamble to the final rule noted that functions such as “claims processing, utilization control and other reviews or analysis” are already subject to incentive funding as part of the mechanized claims processing systems operated by the State Medicaid agency (43 FR 32078, 32080-32081 (July 24, 1978)).
 The preamble stated that “there is no indication that Congress intended an overlap of funding for such matters” (43 FR 32081).
 Data mining is one such function that may be conducted as part of the State Medicaid agency's mechanized claims processing system and is subject to Federal reimbursement received by State Medicaid agencies.

 Since issuance of the 1978 rule, tools and methods for identifying aberrant patterns in claims data have advanced significantly and become more widely available.
-At the same time, health care fraud schemes have become more sophisticated.
+At the same time, health care Start Printed Page 14639fraud schemes have become more sophisticated.
 Use of data mining technology is a strategy that is routinely used by law enforcement agencies to identify billing patterns and provider linkages that may have been previously undetected with traditional methods of claims review.
 We believe that allowing MFCUs the ability to receive funding for use of sophisticated data mining technology would allow them to marshal their resources more effectively and take full advantage of their expertise in detecting and investigating Medicaid fraud.
 It would also allow the MFCUs to operate without relying solely on individual case referrals from a Medicaid program integrity unit or from other sources.